Top 10 Adventure Activities to Try in Sri Lanka!

 • Hikkaduwa Located on the west coast of Sri Lanka, Hikkaduwa is known for its long, sandy beaches and great surf.
 The waves here are perfect for intermediate surfers, and there are plenty of surf schools and shops in the area.

 • Unawatuna Located on the south coast of Sri Lanka, Unawatuna is a great spot for beginner surfers.
-The waves are gentle and easy to ride, and there are plenty of surf schools and shops in the area.
+The waves are gentle and easy to ride, and plenty of surf schools and shops are in the area.

 When to Go Surfing in Sri Lanka